 "The room is so much bigger than I thought based on the photos in your listing,"

 "I love the natural light that comes into this room!"

 "It's such a comfy atmosphere in here that I really hate to leave!"

 Guests really love the location is amazing (location! location! location!).

-On the flip side, I sometimes hear people remark that walking up five flights is telling them that they need to get into better shape and another comment I hear on occasion is that my upstairs neighbor has "heavy feet."
+On the flip side, I sometimes hear people remark that walking up five flights is "telling them that they need to get into better shape."

-If nothing else, I think that you'll find your visit with me to be enlightening (that's a joke because the bedroom is well-lit and I am a life coach ;)
+If nothing else, I hope that you'll find your visit with me to be enlightening (that's a joke because the bedroom is well-lit and I am a life coach ;)